Peyronie’s Disease Treatment in Tallahassee, FL

 - Collagenase Injections

-These treatments must be discussed with your doctor prior, as they will be highly dependent on other health factors.
+These treatments must be discussed with your urologist prior, as they will be highly dependent on other health factors.

 If you are experiencing severe issues with penile curvature or pain, surgery may be recommended.
 The types of surgery will depend on the severity but may include grafting or device implantation.
 Most commonly, the surgeries will include the following: